Authenticate

 Each user requiring JSON-RPC access the configuration file lists the:

 Username.
-Users.

 is mandatory and followed by the username.
-That is, replace <username>
+That is, replace<username>

 !!! example "Password hash subcommand"